yadavcloud/happykitten/adopt.md

 redirect_from: "/buy/"
 ---

-You should join the [Fans of Cats Delhi](https://www.facebook.com/groups/850715891625822/) facebook group and ask for kitten and cat adoption (have patience!) and ask all things cats.

 {% include adopt.md %}

 ### Why not Buy but Adopt?

-The best price to buy cats and kittens nearly `zero` which is what you pay when you adopt.
-Adoption is therefore good for your wallet and your soul.

 By buying a pet, you (unknowingly) promote the nexus who force breeds parent animals, keeping of young and old ones in unhygienic places.
-TODO: fix this section.

 "Ethics go corrupt on the way to banks."